Financial Accounting Manual for Federal Reserve Banks, January 2015

 As a result, software development may occur at one Reserve Bank, the software may be installed on hardware at another Reserve Bank, and a third Reserve Bank, hosting a CBAF for example, may control the software asset.

-Software developed for release to an outside party such as the U.S. Treasury, that will be controlled by the outside party (the above factors are satisfied) and is installed on the outside party's own hardware, is not considered internal use software and should be expensed as development occurs.
+Software developed for release to an outside party such as the U.S. Treasury, that will be controlled by the outside party (the above ownership factors are met) and is installed on the outside party's own hardware, is not considered internal use software and should be expensed as development occurs.
 This includes instances when FRB staff makes further modifications to the software at the request of the outside party, but then releases the modifications for support and operation by that third party.

 3. Definition of the asset unit for software

 The developed or purchased software (purchased software includes acquisition cost, as well as installation/integration costs) that provides economic benefit and otherwise qualifies to be capitalized is recorded as a single asset..
 When software development occurs over several years, however, and the software will be implemented in phases as elements, each element (a component or module) should be analyzed to determine whether it should be treated as a separate asset.
 Specifically, the element should provide economic benefit through distinct, substantive functionality; and meet the tests for materiality, ownership, and eligibility for capital treatment.
-If all the criteria are met, the element should be treated as a separate asset with a unique useful life determined from the analysis performed for section 7 and placed in service when substantially complete and ready to use.
+If all the criteria are met, the element should be treated as a separate asset with a unique useful life determined from the analysis performed for section 8 and placed in service when substantially complete and ready for its intended use.

 When the majority of elements associated with a long term software development project are treated as separate software assets, but an element costs less than $100,000, the accounting treatment for this element should be discussed with Board staff.